Juan Carlos Toledano Redondo

 Juan Carlos Toledano Redondo joined the faculty of Lewis and Clark College as Assistant Professor of Hispanic Studies in 2001.
 After completing a B.A. in Spanish Philology at the Universidad de Granada, Spain, he received his PhD. in Romance Languages at the University of Miami, FL, with a concentration on Hispanic Caribbean literature.
-Professor Toledano was promoted to Associate Professor in the spring of 2007.
-He teaches courses on the fantastic, nation building, cultural studies, and feminism in contemporary Latin America and Spain.
+Professor Toledano was promoted to Full Professor in the spring of 2017.
+He teaches courses on the fantastic, nation-building, cultural studies, and feminism in contemporary Latin America and Spain.

 Twentieth-Century Spanish American Literature with an emphasis on the Hispanic Caribbean

 The Fantastic in Literature, Art, and the Media

 Critical Theory, Cultural Studies, Gender Studies